jamesccupps/jamesccupps.github.io/PROTOCOL.md

 A panel signals an operation failure with `direction = 0x05`, followed by a 2-byte big-endian error code:

 ```
-0x05 <error_code_BE_u16> [optional context bytes]
+0x05 <error_code_BE_u16>
 ```

-The remainder of the body MAY contain operation-specific context (e.g., the address that caused the error).
-Clients SHOULD log the full body for diagnostics but rely on the error code as the canonical failure indication.
+The error response body is **exactly 3 bytes** (direction + 2-byte code) with no trailing payload — see §10.3.
+Earlier vendor documentation described an optional context-bytes tail; that has not been observed in normal traffic.
+Clients SHOULD rely on the error code as the canonical failure indication and SHOULD log the routing header (slot 4) to identify the responding panel.

 ### 10.2 Error Code Catalog

 Error codes use the Siemens E-code naming convention (`E<decimal>` form).
-The table below covers both empirically-observed codes (in 1471+ corpus error frames) and vendor-documented codes from Appendix C of the BACnet ALN Field Panel Manual.
+The table below covers both codes commonly seen in normal production traffic and vendor-documented codes from Appendix C of the BACnet ALN Field Panel Manual.

 **Commonly observed in production traffic:**